|

 The Examiner on Libel

-Page history last edited by PBworks 16 years, 4 months ago
+Page history last edited by PBworks 17 years ago

 The Examiner diligently reports cases on libel in the year of its trial, sometimes commenting on the absurdity of the government's control/anxiety over this issue.
 It even goes so far as to fully publish the proceedings of its own.
 Towards the end of the year, the paper is saturated with news of its being in the heat of the case, to the extent that there really is very little room for other news.
 The following is a cataloguing of all its references to libel in 1812.